Lollators/myDiabetesSupplies/README.md

 ## Project Description

+This project is aimed towards creating a software to manage diabetes supplies.
+There can be multiple users added.
+These users will be stored in a database along with a table reserved for the supplies.
+The primary key of the user is going to be their username (does not allow duplicates).
+The primary key of the products is going to be their serial number.
+There will be a third table used to set each of the primary keys as foreign keys to build a relation.
+This will prevent items being left in the database when a certain entity, whose relationship is connected to the item, is deleted.

 ## MySQL Setup

 In order to properly run this project, MySQL needs to be installed on the computer.

 Once MySql is installed, utilize the command ```mysql -u USERNAME -p``` this prompts for the database password.
 Once inserted, please refer to the myDiabetesSupplies.sql file in order to obtain the SQL queries to create and populate the database.

+The Database Diagram can be seen from the **DB_Diagram.pdf** file, included in this repository.

 ## ToDo:
 - [ ] Add invalid username check label when trying to delete a user.